Deepa-2619/landing-page/README.md

 # landing-page
-This is my First git Repository author - Deeparani Nayak
+This is my First git Repository.
+Author - Deeparani Nayak